OHI-Science/OHI-website/README.md

 See `content/data/_index.md`

 Remember that when the `scores.csv` file is updated, the region pages should be re-generated.
 See the "Region pages" section, above.

+Run code in scripts/create-region-pages.Rmd.
+This updates the region pages as well as creates an updated trend.csv file for data analysis.